Zuari Agro FY26 Net Profit at INR 954.78 Cr on Exceptional Gains

 *this image is generated using AI for illustrative purposes only.

-Zuari Agro Chemicals has informed stock exchanges that it received an interim order on May 14, 2026, from the Office of the Regional Director, Western Region-I, Ministry of Corporate Affairs, Mumbai.
-The order relates to a compounding application filed under Section 441 of the Companies Act, 2013 for alleged non-compliances under Section 129 read with IND AS-36.
+Zuari Agro Chemicals has disclosed the receipt of four interim orders from the Regional Director, Western Region, Ministry of Corporate Affairs (MCA), Mumbai, dated 8th May 2026.
 The disclosure was made pursuant to Regulation 30 read with Clause 20 of Para A of Part A of Schedule III of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The orders relate to compounding applications filed under Section 441 of the Companies Act, 2013 for alleged non-compliances under Section 129 of the Companies Act, 2013.

 Financial and Operational Impact

-Zuari Agro Chemicals has stated that there is no material impact on its financials, operations, or other activities on account of the aforesaid interim order.
-The company itself has not been levied with any compounding fees pursuant to the said order.
+Zuari Agro Chemicals stated that the interim orders have no material impact on the financials, operations, or other activities of the company.
+The company itself was not levied with any compounding fees pursuant to the said orders.
+However, pursuant to the four interim compounding orders, a total compounding fee amounting to Rs.
+66.00 lakhs was levied collectively on the Executive Director, Promoter directors, Director, CFO, Ex-Director, and Ex-CFO.

 Historical Stock Returns for Zuari Agro Chemicals